keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 ```ocaml

 ```
-Now the pass is focused on the transofrmation.
+Now the pass is focused on the transformation.
 To sum up:

 * We can write several passes of the form `Syntax.t -> Syntax.t`
   and reuse a single `map` implementation to factor recursion.